 Those are just a few general suggestions.
 There may be many other best practices I am sure you may also know about.

 But that’s it.
-One of the problems is that most people in India look for which bank best-fixed deposit interest rate OR which banks is best for fixed deposits in India OR which bank gives higher interest rate on FD in India OR which bank gives highest interest rate in India.
+One of the problems is that most people in India look for which bank best-fixed deposit interest rate OR which bank is best for fixed deposits in India OR which bank gives a higher interest rate on FD in India OR which bank gives the highest FD interest rate in India.

 It’s good to search for the best.

 But don’t ignore the risks.
 These risks are mostly hidden but when they come in front, they can shatter your finances as has happened many times in past with people investing in deposits of poorly managed small banks and deposits of shady organizations.

 By the way, if you are a senior citizen, then you have other decent options as well.
 You can read Best Interest Income Options for Senior citizens to know more.

 Related Reading – Will FD Rates Increase in Future?